 - Dress Length (Hollow-to-Hem)

 It’s important to note!
 Measuring Tape etiquette is important here.
 You’ll want to make sure the tape is flush against your body (not too loose), but not snug where you start to experience any indentation or skin peeking out from above and below the tape.

 Like us, they believe in doing bridal differently.
 Grace + Ivory founder, Tina Wong Zysk, is passionate about giving brides the freedom to have a different kind of wedding dress shopping experience – one where you aren’t limited by the sizes or brands in-store.
 Their dresses are made-to-order with quality in mind, with fabrics like soft tulle, Italian crepe, Japanese mid-weight silk satin, and fine cotton lace.
 Every dress is carefully sewn and lovingly made for a bride, with hand-beaded, hand-sewn details.
 There’s nothing more unique than a completely custom dress and we love that they offer these gorgeous dresses at a similar price point to the brands you’d find in store.

 They’re also a social enterprise and their mission is about women supporting women – a portion of every dress purchase goes to programs helping women and girls in need.
 They currently support Plan International’s The Girls’ Fund, which has programs around the world focusing on eliminating child marriage, keeping girls in school, girls’ health, and women empowerment.
 Shopping for a cause?
 Count us in!
 They are a great company with an even better mission.

 Shopping for your wedding dress online is that simple!

 Now grab that glass of champagne and start scouting out your favorite gowns and boutiques.
 Looking for more personalized assistance?
-The Lovelies are here to help!
+Check out our wedding dress shopping tips.

 Thanks to Grace + Ivory for collaborating on this post and providing the images!